gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/index.md

    numElapsedWavelengths = phaseDiff/xnWavelengthMm;

    // The absolute distance is the sum of the distance up to the start of the current
-   // wavelength (number of elapsed N wavelenghths * N wavelength period)
+   // wavelength (number of elapsed N wavelengths * N wavelength period)
    // plus the distance through the current wavelength (xn) absDistance = numElapsedWavelengths*xnWavelengthMm + xn;
 }